The Web Was Built for Readers, Not Agents

 That is why prompt injection matters more in agents than in ordinary chat.
 OWASP lists prompt injection as a major LLM application risk because crafted inputs can alter model behavior and compromise decision-making.
 In an agentic browser, the crafted input may be a malicious webpage, email, document, calendar invite, forum post, or hidden HTML element.
 The target is not only the user's belief.
 The target is the user's delegated authority.

 Security researchers have repeatedly shown how this can fail.
 Brave's 2025 research on AI browser vulnerabilities described indirect prompt injection as a serious unsolved problem for browsers that act on a user's behalf.
 In one disclosed Opera Neon case, hidden page content was used to steer an AI assistant toward cross-origin data leakage.
-Brave made the structural point clearly: when the AI controls the browser, it is effectively treated as the user.
+Brave's June 2026 work also argued that local or on-device deployment does not remove the underlying risk when trusted instructions and untrusted content share the same model context.
+The structural point is the same: when the AI controls the browser, it is often effectively treated as the user.

 OpenAI's own Atlas security writing makes the same risk visible from the platform side.
 Its December 2025 hardening note described prompt injection as a new threat vector for browser agents, because the attacker can target the agent operating inside the browser rather than only phishing the human or exploiting a traditional browser bug.
 OpenAI also warned that a successful attack could, in principle, involve sensitive email forwarding, money movement, file edits, deletion, or other actions available through the browser.